SimplQ/simplQ-frontend/README.md

 There are a ton of features being planned.
 So if you are considering contributing to this repository, please first discuss the change you wish to make via the issue tracker.

 This [readme](/simplq/readme.md) file details the file structure and tools used.
 Please go through it first.
-The frontend is being revamped heavily right now and the changes are being tested in this branch.
-We are following this [approach](https://github.com/SimplQ/simplQ-frontend/blob/new-frontend/simplq/readme.md) and implementing this new [design](https://xd.adobe.com/view/ad1db074-03bf-45b1-537b-98d9d524ec82-db2c/grid) and here, the assets (icons, images) we're using are available for download.
-You can see the frontend live [here](https://simplq.me/).
+This is the [design](https://xd.adobe.com/view/ad1db074-03bf-45b1-537b-98d9d524ec82-db2c/grid) we've implemented and here, the assets (icons, images) we're using are available for download.
+The website is live [here](https://simplq.me/).

 Implementation Roadmap: https://github.com/SimplQ/simplQ-frontend/issues/207